wesleywerner/eureka-docs/source/cookbook/doors/index.rst

 .. image:: remote-06.png

-* Eureka highlights both the sector and the linedef that share the same tag.
+* Eureka highlights both the sector and the Linedef that share the same tag.
 This shows us the two are linked:

 .. image:: remote-04.png